Article

 - Arkansas has over 300 local taxes, which are collected by the state and distributed to local governments.
 The DFA has the authority to audit income tax returns to ensure compliance.

-- Residents of Texarkana are exempt from paying Arkansas income tax on income earned in Texarkana.
+- Residents of Texarkana are exempt from paying Arkansas income tax on income earned within the city limits.

-- Section 501(c)(3) nonprofits are exempt from most state taxes but must pay SUI.
-Nonprofits can choose between paying SUTA like regular businesses or selecting self-insurance.
+- Section 501(c)(3) nonprofits are exempt from most state taxes but must pay state unemployment insurance (SUI).
+Nonprofits can choose between making the State Unemployment Tax Act (SUTA) contributions like regular businesses or selecting self-insurance.

-Employers in Arkansas must handle both federal obligations, such as federal income tax and FICA taxes, and state payroll taxes.
+Employers in Arkansas must handle both federal obligations, such as income tax and Federal Insurance Contributions Act (FICA) taxes, and state payroll taxes.
 Understanding these responsibilities is crucial to ensure compliance and avoid penalties.

 New Hire Reporting Requirements

-Employers must report new hires within 20 days of the start date.
+Employers must report new hires or rehires within 20 days of the start date.
 New employees are required to fill out an AR4EC form for state income tax withholding.

 State Unemployment Insurance Tax (SUI/SUTA)